 - History of abortions, miscarriages, and stillbirths.

-Family history of neurologic or genetic disorders and consanguinity.
+Family history: neurologic or genetic disorders and consanguinity.

 Physical findings may vary and include:

-- At least 2 or more joint contractures in 2 different body areas.
+- At least 2 or more joint contractures in multiple body areas.

-- Hip and knee flexion, shoulder adduction, elbow extension, wrist and finger flexion contractures are common.7 Joint fusion-synostosis or soft tissue contractures.
+- Hip and knee flexion, shoulder adduction, elbow extension, wrist and finger flexion contractures are common.8 Joint fusion-synostosis or soft tissue contractures may also be present.

-- Muscle atrophy.
-Equinovarus or clubfoot deformities are most common.
-Congenital vertical talus, isolated equinus deformity, congenital metatarsus adductus, pes equinovalgus, or pes calcaneovalgus are occasionally seen as well.2
+- Equinovarus or clubfoot deformities are most common.
+Congenital vertical talus, isolated equinus deformity, congenital metatarsus adductus, pes equinovalgus, or pes calcaneovalgus are occasionally seen as well.3

 - Deep grooves, tight bands, dimples (especially over joints with decreased movement).